cjstreet/Stocks_Analysis/README.md

 Disadvantages of refactoring are a programmer could introduce a logic error into the code and it would have to be tested more.

 ### How do these pros and cons apply to refactoring the original VBA script?
-Overall refactoring the original script made the script faster and easier to understand.
+Overall refactoring the original script by using arrays and running fewer operations (reducing the number of times we entered the outer loop) the script faster and easier to understand.